SeanMcP/talks/think-outside-the-bots/outline.md

 ---

+High Level:

+1. Introduction
+2. Background
+   1. Terminology
+   2. Survey the room
+   3. Brief history
+3. The Problem: Technology-centric design
+   1. No direction
+   2. No context
+   3. No resolution
+4. The Solution: Human-centric design
+   1. Target a resolution
+   2. Build in context
+   3. Design a direction
+5. Examples
+   1. Khanmigo Writing Coach
+   2. Khanmigo Coeditor
+   3. GitHub Copilot
+   4. Adobe Firefly
+   5. Apple Intelligence
+6. Takeaways
+   1. Chase the problem, not the solution
+   2. Focus on the human user and their goals
+   3. Embrace multiple model types and interaction modes

+Slides:

 1. Thinking outside the bots: A Human-centric Approach to Model Interactions
 2. Sean McPherson/Pittsburgh/Software Engineer
 3. Building AI-powered learning experiences at Khan Academy